B$TBetSmarterToolsGuaranteed promo value toolkit

 Friend Referral

-• On some platforms, using a friend referral can replace the normal new-user promotion that would otherwise be available.
-If the friend referral is less valuable than the normal new-user promotion, be sure to not use one.
+• Some sportsbooks allow a friend referral to replace the standard new-user promotion.
+If the referral offer is less valuable than the normal welcome promotion, it is generally better not to use the referral.

-• Read the specific sportsbook strategy descriptions on this site in the Map tab for advice on how to best attack each new-user promotion and friend referral during registration.
+• See the specific sportsbook attack strategy in the Map tab for guidance on when using a friend referral is advantageous during the registration process.

 Promos